kylepott/blog/content/posts/2020-05-13-structured-big-data-analysis.markdown.md

 ![](/images/Peek-2020-05-13-10-38.gif)
 A walk through of the data analysis of the Bikeshare program.

-**Python Code**
+The complete program written in Python is included at the bottom of this poost.

 I've also uploaded the code to [GitHub](https://gist.github.com/kylepott/c21585fc50d9951766c7bcb290c39689) if you'd like to fork the project.